 d) The reduction or elimination of many microorganisms and some bacterial spores

-5) Name the sterilization agent that is most frequently used in hospitals and clinical laboratories for the heat-labile liquid substances or antibiotics
+5) Name the sterilization method that is most frequently used in hospitals and clinical laboratories for the heat-labile liquid substances or antibiotics.

 a) Dry heat

 6) Which of the following methods has been found safe and effective in the elimination of COVID-19 virus?

 7) Which of the following ''water purification'' methods is most common in the rural parts of the countries like India, Nepal, and Africa that is also a simple, reliable, and economical method?

 a) Solar disinfection